lsst-dm/dmtn-167/index.rst

 Collections that represent fields of particular interest or regularly-reprocessed test datasets are not described here, because those are conceptually more groups of data IDs than groups of raws (e.g. not just raw exposures, but tracts on which to combine them as well).
 As in Gen2, we will continue to record the definitions of these groups outside the data repository itself, though we may add support for in-repository storage to Gen3 in the future.
-It is also worth noting that exposure or visit metadata can sometimes be used to help select some of these data IDs (e.g. ``visit.target_name='SSP-Wide``), and these selections are automatically combined with the filters of a ``<instrument>/raw/good`` input collection.
+It is also worth noting that exposure or visit metadata can sometimes be used to help select some of these data IDs (e.g. ``visit.target_name='SSP-Wide``), and these selections are automatically combined with the selection of a ``<instrument>/raw/good`` input collection.

 Naming conventions for dataset types